codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * For GitOps installation with Argo CD, verify the following:
   * [Minor version of Argo CD's Helm chart](#side-by-side-gitops-minor-versions) is identical to the version used by Codefresh
   * [Native Argo CD's resource tracking is set to `label`](#side-by-side-gitops-set-native-argo-cd-resource-tracking-to-label)
-* Verify there are no Argo Project CRDs in the target namespace or that you have adopted the CRDs (see [Argo project components & CRDs](#argo-project-components--crds))
+* Verify there are no Argo Project CRDs in the target namespace or that you have adopted the CRDs (see [Argo Project components & CRDs](#argo-project-components--crds))
 * For ingress-based runtimes only, verify that these ingress controllers are configured correctly:
   * [Ambassador ingress configuration](#ambassador-ingress-configuration)
   * [AWS ALB ingress configuration](#aws-alb-ingress-configuration)